Luthaf/Jumos.jl/doc/simulations/check.rst

 Existing checks
 ---------------

-.. cpp:type:: GlobalVelocityIsNull
+.. jl:type:: GlobalVelocityIsNull

     This algorithm checks if the global velocity (the total moment of inertia) is null for the current simulation.
 The absolute tolerance is :math:`10^{-5}\ A/fs`.

-.. cpp:type:: TotalForceIsNull
+.. jl:type:: TotalForceIsNull

     This algorithm checks if the sum of the forces is null for the current simulation.
 The absolute tolerance is :math:`10^{-5}\ uma \cdot A/fs^2`.

 .. _type-AllPositionsAreDefined:

-.. cpp:type:: AllPositionsAreDefined
+.. jl:type:: AllPositionsAreDefined

     This algorithm check is all the positions and all the velocities are defined numbers, *i.e.* if all the values are not infinity or the ``NaN`` (not a number)